Exabyte-io/documentation/docs/materials-designer/header-menu/input-output/save.md

 ## Select "Save" Option

 In order to save structures following any changes made, click on the third `Save` <i class="zmdi zmdi-floppy zmdi-hc-border"></i> option in the `Input/Output` menu.
-This will open the following "Save Items" dialog.
+This will open the following "Save Items" dialog:

 <img src="/images/save-items.png"/>